sumeetpalsingh/GERAS2017/HumanPancreas/TestData/README.md

 where
-sparse2dataframe() is a function deposited in 'sourse' folder, Hn_pRPM.rds is a file storing the reads for a particular individual.
+sparse2dataframe() is a function deposited in 'sourse' folder,
+<br>Hn_pRPM.rds is a file storing the reads for a particular individual.